nipunvyas1234/BikeSharingAssignment/README.md

 <!-- You can include any other section that is pertinent to your problem -->

 ## General Information
-- Provide general information about your project here.
+- We want to understand the factors on which the demand for shared bikes depends.
+Specifically, to understand the factors affecting the demand for these shared bikes in the American market.
+The ask here is to know:

+Which variables are significant in predicting the demand for shared bikes.
+How well those variables describe the bike demands

+For this we will use linear regression model
 - What is the background of your project?
-- What is the business probem that your project is trying to solve?
-- What is the dataset that is being used?
+- The project is trying to come up with a linear rigression model which will predict the variables on which the bike sharing demand is dependent on.
+Based on these variable a business can take appropriate decisions
+- A dataset has been provided in the problem with name day.csv.
+This particular dataset was used for analysis

 <!-- You don't have to answer all the questions - just the ones relevant to your project. -->

 ## Conclusions
-- Conclusion 1 from the analysis
-- Conclusion 2 from the analysis
-- Conclusion 3 from the analysis
-- Conclusion 4 from the analysis
+- There is significant rise in demand of bikes (cnt) from 2018 to 2019
+- From may to october the demand is significantly high
+- Demand does not vary on working day or weekend
+- In holidays demand is significantly low compared to non-holidays
+- Demand of bikes depend on year, holiday, temp, windspeed, sep, Light_snowrain, Misty, spring and winter.
+-

 <!-- You don't have to answer all the questions - just the ones relevant to your project. -->

 ## Technologies Used
-- library - version 1.0
-- library - version 2.0
-- library - version 3.0
+- Python
+- Jupyter notebook
+- Various python modules

 <!-- As the libraries versions keep on changing, it is recommended to mention the version of library used in this project -->